 What I love about Barossa is the diversity, it’s not all about the wine!
-There are so many things to do here and this is how I would treat my mum or my girlfriends who missed out on going out for their birthdays this year:
+There are so many things to do here and this is how I would treat my mum or my girlfriends on their special day:

 While you’re in Lyndoch, make sure to pop into the Lyndoch Lavender Farm.
 It’s especially stunning towards the later months of the year when the lavender is in bloom but the views from the top of the garden can be enjoyed all year round.
 If you’re up for more coffee, there is a lovely café – I highly recommend the lavender scones!
 Then for some retail therapy in their cute little shop selling all things lavender.